sajinamatya/sajinamatya/README.md

 Learning, exploring, and trying out new stuff in the field of information technology and data science/data engineering

 A data professional with a strong interest in data engineering, data analysis, and artificial intelligence.
-Experienced in Python, SQL, Apache Airflow and a variety of data-oriented tools such as SSIS, SSAS, SSMS and Power BI ,Transforming raw data into usable knowledge and able to build scalable data pipelines and infrastructures with ease.
-Currently exploring and learning dbt, data brick and Azure Cloud to develop skill on cloud data infrastructure
+Transforming raw data into usable knowledge and able to build scalable data pipelines and infrastructures with ease.